 (OWL) – participation limited

-  Nursery (9:00 a.m and 11:00a.m.)
-Our Nursery caregivers provide an atmosphere of loving care and attention for infants and toddlers on Sunday mornings from 8:45a.m-12:15p.m.
-Our Nursery Coordinators are paid members of the First Church staff, who are supported by weekly volunteers.
-Parents are asked to sign in their children, and to provide and necessary diapers, bottles, etc. Registration is required after three visits.
-NOTE: A speaker is available in the church’s parlor for parents who do not want to be separated from their little ones during the service.
+Nursery: Our caregivers provide loving attention for infants and toddlers on Sunday mornings from 8:45a.m.-12:15p.m.
+Parents, please sign in your children, and provide necessary diapers, bottles, etc. NOTE: A speaker and toys are available in the church parlor for parents who wish to listen with their little ones.

 Early Childhood: K4-K5- Preschool children will learn about our church and congregation through concrete experiences with our people and places.
 Rituals, relational play, imaginative activities, stories, and exploration will round out the classes.

 First-Second Grade: UU SUPER HEROES and FREE TO BELIEVE – Children will hear stories of Unitarian Universalists who are true Super Heroes, with lives marked by courage, compassion and justice-making.
 In the second semester, they’ll explore our Unitarian Universalist principles and sources.
 Features: stories, games, songs, and activities.